Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Implementation and Evaluation

-At the first glance of the results, some non-linearity may be noticed, however this is mainly caused by (a) a lower sortition ratio for $n=16$ and $n=32$, and (b) the randomness in the sortition results in the \dkgname\ protocol.
-For example, for the $n=256, \mathsf{bad}$ case, there are 31 nodes being elected as dealers in \textbf{Round 1}, meaning the bandwidth is about 50\% more than the case where only 20 nodes pass the sortition and become dealers.
+At first glance at the results, some non-linearity may be noticed.
+However, this is mainly caused by (a) a lower sortition ratio for $n=16$ and $n=32$ and (b) the randomness in the sortition results in the \dkgname\ protocol.
+Specifically, the protocol has no deterministic control over the actual number of parties being elected as dealers, meaning fluctuations will be observed in bandwidth usage, as the actual number of dealer may vary.

-{\bf Average Computation Time.} By accumulating the time spent on all computation steps in the \dkgname\ protocol, we can calculate the total computation time of each node.
-The \textbf{maximum} total computation time of all nodes in the same repeat will represent the worst computation time of that repeat.
-We measure the worst computation time in each repeat and take the \textbf{mean} across all repeats.
-The results are shown in Fig.\ref{fig:e2e-result}C. The good cases and the bad cases share similar outcomes; hence, we only represent the bad cases.
-Note that this is not a coincidence; by our design, the extra computation cost introduced in the worst-case is marginal.